TiagoFar78/SeasonSense-Expansion/README.md

 # SeasonSense-Expansion
-Minecraft plugin PlaceholderAPI expansion that shows the season
+This is an extension of the plugin PlaceholderAPI (PAPI) that allows you to show the season we are in.
+The names of the seasons are configurable and the season we are in is calculated using Time4J project that has a precision that is for modern times (around 2000) better than a minute.

 # Placeholders
 %seasonsense_season% - the season of the year we are in.